pachterlab/PROBer/pages/contact.md

 ---

-Questions are answered on the Google user group.
-Pease file bug reports on GitHub.
+If you would like to send us feeedback about PROBer or ask a question please do so on the [Google user group](https://groups.google.com/forum/#!forum/prober-users).
+Pease file bug reports on [GitHub](http://pachterlab.github.io/PROBer/).